Varshashrama801/awesome-reticulum/README.md

 * [BeechatNetworkSystemsLtd / rns-mavlink-rs](https://github.com/BeechatNetworkSystemsLtd/rns-mavlink-rs) - Bridges a flight controller connectd via serial port to a QGroundControl ground station over Reticulum mesh network.
 * [RFnexus / reticulum-over-hf](https://github.com/RFnexus/reticulum-over-hf) - Resources on how to configure Reticulum to work over HF radio.
 * [RFnexus / FreeDVInterface](https://github.com/RFnexus/FreeDVInterface) - A CustomInterface for Reticulum that provides a plug and play, cross-platform sound modem interface for HF radios using the FreeDV API.
 It supports VOX, serial, and Hamilb PTT.
 * [R2AirVlad / Reticulum-Network-Over-Icom-D-star-Transceivers](https://github.com/R2AirVlad/Reticulum-Network-Over-Icom-D-star-Transceivers) - This custom RNS (reticulum.network) interface script enables transmission and reception of LXMF packets (MTU 500 bytes) through GMSK modems in Icom transceivers compatible with the D-star standard.
+* [matvik22000 / rns-over-icmp](https://github.com/matvik22000/rns-over-icmp) - This small script allows using ICMP PING packets as a transport layer for Reticulum.
+It consists of two parts: a client and a server.
+The server must have a public IP address (or any other way for the client to ping it).

 ## Network Tools